 “Because you have done this, You are cursed more than all cattle, And more than every beast of the field; On your belly you shall go, And you shall eat dust All the days of your life.
 And I will put enmity Between you and the woman, And between your seed and her Seed; He shall bruise your head, And you shall bruise His heel.”

 The Seed of the woman is not the promise of Messiah.
-I will also add that this is not the promise or revelation of the kingdom of God as is taught in biblical theology schemes, being so intricate to this system.
+I will also add that the above passage is not the promise or revelation of the kingdom of God as is taught in many theology systems.
 The Seed of the woman is related in reference to Adam.
 The judgment by God, brought in by the disobedience of Adam and his fall, is the cursing of man, the woman, and the serpent.
 The promise in the passage is a simple prophetic statement made by God in the cursing of the serpent.
 It predicts through whom and how God would destroy Satan’s power.
 Yet the statement itself is short on details and remains fairly obscure.

 John 12:23-24 (NKJV)